CedricChnfr/portfolio/_posts/Courses/2024-10-03-low-power-wireless.markdown

 Given the short duration of the course, we focused on a few key technical concepts.
 The initial part of the course covered basic network and telecommunication concepts, such as scrambled networks and interference.
 We then delved into the specifics of a TCP/IP protocol stack for LP-WPAN, using the 802.15.4 norm for the MAC and physical layers.
 This norm is commonly used in protocols like Zigbee.
 We also explored the use of IPv6 with an intermediate layer, 6LoWPAN, to reduce packet size.

 #### New Concepts Learned
 6LoWPAN, a key technology for enabling IPv6 over low power wireless networks, stands for IPv6 over Low-Power Wireless Personal Area Networks.
 It is designed to allow small devices with limited processing power and memory to communicate over the Internet.
 6LoWPAN achieves this by compressing the IPv6 headers, making them suitable for the constrained environments of LP-WPANs.
-This technology is essential for the Internet of Things (IoT), where numerous devices need to be interconnected efficiently and reliably.

 #### My Function
 In this course, I was responsible for:
 - Understanding the principles and architecture of 6LoWPAN.